Antoine Coupland

-Antoine Coupland (born December 12, 2003) is a Canadian professional soccer player who plays as a midfielder for Whitecaps FC 2 in MLS Next Pro.
+Antoine Coupland (born December 12, 2003) is a Canadian professional soccer player who plays as a midfielder.

 Early life

 Coupland grew up in Chelsea, Quebec and attended Collège Saint-Alexandre.
 He began playing youth soccer at age four with CS des Collines.
 He joined Ottawa St. Anthony SC's Futuro Soccer Academy program at age 11.
 When he was 14, he was invited to join the Montreal Impact Academy, but declined, due to feeling too young to move.
 In July 2019, he was set to go on trial with English club Sheffield United, but turned down the opportunity to instead sign a professional contract with his hometown team, Ottawa Fury.